RGgt/flutter-challenges/challenges_set_1/challenge_1/README.md

 The technical challenge here is to create that wave-like section.

 To do it, get yourself familiar with ClipPath and CustomClipper.
-While at it, experiment with Bezier curves until you are happy with the result.
+Experiment with Bezier curves until you are happy with the result.